DEQrmichie/heatsource-9/README.md

 |multiple|`k_T_S`|k extinction coefficient on transect T for sample S|dimensionless|float|Required|Required (Not Used)|Required|
 |multiple|`OH_T_S`|Overhang on transect T for sample S|meters|float|Required|Required (Not Used)|Required|

-Note - the number of columns are dependent on the number of transects and samples specified information in the control file.
+Note - the number of columns are dependent on the number of transects and samples specified in the control file.

 =========================================================================
 ### MORPHOLOGY DATA FILE